Fort Worth Workers’ Compensation Lawyer

 - Mental anguish

 If you have been injured on the job and would like to know how much compensation you may be eligible for, please contact Stephens Law Firm, PLLC today.
 Attorney Jason Stephens would be happy to review the details of your case and provide you with an estimate of its worth.

 A Fort Worth Workers’ Compensation Attorney You Can Count On

 Jason Stephens, founder of Stephens Law Firm, PLLC, has been helping Texans fight for workers’ compensation benefits for years.
-If you have sustained a work-related injury and would like an experienced attorney to guide you through the claims process, please reach out to him as soon as possible by calling at (817) 420-7000.
+If you have sustained a work-related injury and would like an experienced attorney to guide you through the claims process, please contact our Fort Worth law office as soon as possible by calling at (817) 420-7000.
 Jason is always ready, willing, and able to assist.